Your Body Cycles

 Good temporal entrainment allows for optimal performance at the right time of the day because being able to anticipate future tasks allows the appropriate physiological and psychological preparation.

 Our modern society often imposes deviations from the natural light-dark cycle which results in problems with entrainment.

 Failure to adapt to environmental and societal time cues (being out of rhythm with nature) leads to misalignment of internal biological clocks.
-This disentrainment comes with enhanced risk of errors and accidents, loss of productivity, and health risks such as increased propensity for cancer, depression, sleep disturbances, gastrointestinal, metabolic and cardiovascular disorders, decreased immune responses and even life span.
+This disentrainment comes with an enhanced risk of errors, accidents, low productivity, and health risks such as the increased risk for cancer, depression, sleep disturbances, gastrointestinal, metabolic and cardiovascular disorders, decreased immune responses, and even life span.

 “We are all light deficient and this deficiency may be the source of our physical and emotional problems.”

 — DR. JOHN OTT